 The quarantine enclosure

 A Leopard gecko should be quarantined with most of its basic requirements.
 Even if this is the case, the enclosure must be hygienic and should have easy access to be cleaned and disinfected efficiently and regularly.
 Newspaper or brown butcher paper are the substrates of choice and there should be as little cage furniture as possible.
+Also see suitable substrates for Leopard geckos for more information.

 Each Leopard gecko should be quarantined separately.